FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

     </dd>
     <dt>filterConstraint:filterBy</dt>
     <dd>
-        Optional filter constraint that selects one or more facet groups whose facets are combined with logical AND instead of the default logical OR.
+        Optional filter constraint that selects one or more facet groups whose facets will be combined with logical AND instead of the default logical OR.

         If the filter is not defined, the behavior applies to all groups of a given reference in the facet summary.